U.S. Navy Birthday 2025: Assisting Veterans With Mesothelioma

 • Free or low-cost cancer treatments through VA health care

-• Survivor benefits, such as help with funeral expenses
+• Survivor benefits, such as help with funeral costs

 Need help filing for VA benefits?